ryanwprice/vdes10918/readme.md

 # VDES10918 – INTERACTION DESIGN 2: NAVIGATION

+## Covid-19 Remediation

+**Please review the materials posted to Slate for an updated schedule due to the disruption caused by the COVID-19 virus **

+While I have tried my best to ensure that the materials on GitHub match the ones on Slate, please ensure you are also reviewing Slate for Announcements, etc., as this is the preferred platform for the school.
+That said, to ensure files are consistent across classes, I will continue to link to the GitHub resources as appropriate.

 ## Overview

 This course gives you the opportunity to build dynamic web pages that contain data that changes.
 As a result we will be using Javascript to update the page and control CSS to give the user updates.
 We will start simply but these will become web Apps, then eventually we will progress to creating an App for a mobile device, using the same knowledge of HTML, CSS and JS.
 HTML is the content, CSS is the design and JS becomes the behaviour or controls the page interactions.